Central Ohio Transit Authority: History

 In 2020, COTA reported 19.1 million riders in 2019, the system's highest ridership since 1988.
 Ridership had been steadily increasing over several decades, due to rising gas prices, COTA's bus network redesign, and other improvements.
 In March 2020, as the COVID-19 pandemic began affecting Ohio, ridership dropped approximately 40 percent.
 COTA introduced several measures in mid-March, including thorough cleaning measures, suspending fare collection, reducing all rush hour lines, and suspending its AirConnect and Night Owl services.
 On March 20, the agency recommended only using its services for essential travel; two days later it shut down several rush hour services and reduced frequencies of nine crosstown lines.
 On March 24, it stopped all rush hour services until further notice.
-On March 26, the agency began "dynamic service" to pick up customers left at bus stops by too-full buses; the agency's current policy is for a maximum of 20 passengers per bus.
+On March 26, the agency began "dynamic service" to pick up customers left at bus stops by too-full buses, with bus capacity limited to 20 passengers.

 On March 28, a COTA bus operator tested positive for the virus.
 On March 30, COTA suspended service on routes 21, 25, and 35.
 On April 7, a second driver tested positive for the disease.
 On the 11th, the agency announced it will require passengers to wear face masks.
 On April 27, following further route reductions and a third COTA worker testing positive, it announced all late-night and early hours would be cut, making all services only run from 7 a.m. to 9 p.m.
-Ridership is down about 65 percent from before the virus.
+Ridership declined, following a national and global trend.
 On May 2, as a portion of businesses began to reopen, COTA announced it will resume some early-morning services on May 5.

 From May 30 to June 8, COTA rerouted service around downtown Columbus due to the city's George Floyd protests.
 On June 3, the agency gave a statement regarding its police transport activities during the protests.
 It had been criticized on social media, and responded that it is committed to breaking down institutional racism, and that its police transport role has been longstanding as part of its emergency service roles.
 The agency noted that it is not transporting arrested protesters as some agencies have been.

 In 2021, COTA introduced a new fare system, based on the Transit app, which caps fares at $4.50 per day or $62 per month.
 The agency is also transitioning to cash-free fares, though it added about 400 retailers in Central Ohio into a network, allowing riders to add cash to their accounts at the retail stores.

+In 2023, COTA staff presented their five-year plan to the agency's board.
+The plan will cost $1.2 billion and will include new rapid transit corridors, regional funding for sidewalks, bike infrastructure, greenways and other related upgrades, new bus routes, additional electric buses, 60-foot-long buses, higher frequency, longer service hours, and additional transit shelters and facilities.
+Also in 2023, COTA's board approved resolutions advancing the LinkUS project for bus rapid transit corridors.